hiiamrohit/email-validator/README.md

-# email-validator
+# Email-Id Validator

-Email validator tool to check email is valid or fake.
+Simple email id validator tool to check email id is valid or fake.

-Simple email validator tool written in php and jquery
+``Technology Used: PHP, Jquery``